decniner/Ansible/GettingStartedWithAnsible.md

 List of commands

-#list inventory in graph format
+#list inventory in graph/list format
 ansible-inventory --graph
+ansible-inventory --list

 # ad-hoc command : list git global config from a subset of hosts in inventory
 ansible -m command -a "git config --global --list" vagrant